shakedown/react-big-scheduler/README.md

 onScrollRight(schedulerData, schedulerContent, maxScrollLeft);
 ```

 Callback function fired when the scheduler content div scrolls to leftmost or rightmost.
-Refer to [this example](https://stephenchou1017.github.io/scheduler/#/infinitescroll).

 #### onScrollTop, onScrollBottom